SROdao/YetiPunks/README.md

 Otherwise run this command instead:
 `$ git remote add origin <YOUR-GITHUB-REPO-LINK>`

-Finally, push the code to the repoository:
+Finally, push the code to the repository:
 `$ git push origin master`

 ### 5. Create or sign in to your Fleek account